AzureWorkshops/documentation-template/README.md

-# documentation-template
+# documentation template
-Base documentation template repository
+This repository contains the base templates and configuration for all documentation.
+Any production documentation should be forked from this repository.